 - 1/2 tsp baking powder

-- 4 oz cream cheese cut into pieces
+- 4 oz cream cheese cold

 - 1/2 tsp vanilla